 The most interesting causes of failure are the actions that people are advised to take in order to be “successful.”
 Sadly these ill conceived plans predictably lead to confusing results and ultimately semi-permanent failure.

-Today’s article focuses on moving from Failure to Success.
+Today you consider moving from Failing Often to Succeeding Often.
 However it helps to understand short term “failure” and how it happens so you can unwind the problems and move toward solutions.

-The most common advice I hear from entrepreneurs that become Inner Circle Members is, “I was told to do a little each day.”
+The most common advice that was told to entrepreneurs that became Inner Circle Members is, “I was told to do a little each day.”

 (Yes the advice is good in some contexts!
-But not in achievement or “successs outcome projects,” sales, or business.)
+But not in achievement or “success outcome projects,” sales, or business.)

 The story is of Bill vs. John.
 Bill was taught to do a little each day.
 John was taught to concentrate effort into blocks of time and accomplish 7 times in one day what Bill would do.
 (Most people work about 1 real hour during the day on a project.)
 Bill and John both broke the project into simple steps.
-Bill determined he would need 17 weeks, John determined he’d need two, then he’d start his next project.
+Bill determined he would need 17 weeks, John determined he’d need two weeks, then he’d start his next project on Day 15.

 1. Plan